SleepyStrix/midnight-js/README.md

 ##Setup:
 1. Install Ruby for your OS. [https://www.ruby-lang.org]
-2. Install Midnight so that the folder `'midnight'` is in the same directory as the file `'midnight-cli.rb'` You can get it at the original repo here: https://github.com/bluefuton/midnight or my fork here: https://github.com/sleepystrix/midnight
+2. Install Midnight so that the folder `'midnight'` is in the same directory as the file `'midnight-cli.rb'` You can get my fork of midnight for this here: https://github.com/sleepystrix/midnight

 ##Usage:
 ```